volodymyrhudyma/blog/content/blog/2020-04-28-var-let-and-const-in-javascript-what-is-the-difference.md

 function doSomething() {
   var localVariable = "local";

-  // You can access localVariable in function's scope console.log(localVariable); // Prints "local"
+  console.log(localVariable); // Prints "local"

-  // You can access globalVariable everywhere in the code console.log(globalVariable); // Prints "global"
+  console.log(globalVariable); // Prints "global"
 }

 // Not available outside of the function ;( console.log(localVariable); // Prints "ReferenceError: localVariable is not defined"

-// Accessible ;)
 console.log(globalVariable); // Prints "global"
 ```